tidzo/ACTools/README.md

 # Advanced Controller Tools
 Tools for users of game controllers with many buttons and toggles, such as the Thrustmaster Warthog.

 ## 1. Named Controllers for FreePIE

+###Introduction
-[FreePIE](http://andersmalmgren.github.io/FreePIE/) is  a programmable input emulator.
-You can do stuff like this:
+[FreePIE](http://andersmalmgren.github.io/FreePIE/) is  a programmable input emulator which is lets you do stuff like this:

 ```python
 myStick = joystick[0]